According to many functional practitioners, 30% of the American population is experiencing some form of hypothyroidism.

 Take a high potency fish oil delivered in the natural triglyceride form, derived from highly responsible and clean sources.
 The recommended dose is 800-1000 mg each of EPA and DHA.
 Look on the back of the label to see each of these listed out.
 Don’t pay attention to the 1000 mg listed on the front of most labels.

 Only use fish oils products that are molecularly distilled and filtered to ensure purity and to maximize the removal of heavy metals, pesticides, solvents, PCBs, and other contaminants.
-Hormone Balance Nutritionals uses only the highest quality of oils, you can get it here.
+Wellena uses only the highest quality of oils, you can get it here.

 Adequate levels of zinc are required for the production of T4 and the conversion to the active form of thyroid hormone T3.